UC Master Gardeners of Sacramento County

 • Find Soil Sulfur* at garden stores.

 • Carefully move existing mulch away from the plant taking care not to damage shallow roots.
 Sprinkle the sulfur and fertilizer on the soil under the plant, water it in and cover with mulch.
 Sulfur and fertilizer should be applied at the same time.
+Using an acidic fertilizer, such as those used on azaleas, hydrangeas and gardenias will help to keep the soil at the desired pH.

 • Check irrigation and begin watering when rain stops.